Ian Happ Preview, Player Props: Cubs vs. Diamondbacks

 Ian Happ At The Plate

-- In 31.2% of his games this year, Happ has had at least one RBI.
-He's picked up more than one in 14.5% and driven in three or more of his team's runs in six contests.
+- Happ has driven in a run in 43 games this year (30.9%), including 20 games with more than one RBI (14.4%).
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.